The Client

 Budget

-A high-end catamaran offering plenty of space and luxurious comfort, OPAL was perfectly suited to this family.
-Inside, the catamaran features five large double cabins – all with independent air-conditioning and satellite entertainment systems to keep the teenagers happy – a spacious living and saloon area for taking time out from the sun, and a well-equipped kitchen to allow the crew to prepare meals and drinks without distraction.
+Inside, the catamaran features four large double cabins – all with independent air-conditioning and satellite entertainment systems to keep the teenagers happy – a spacious living and saloon area for taking time out from the sun, and a well-equipped kitchen to allow the crew to prepare meals and drinks without distraction.

 First Impressions